Mute ads on websites that partner with Google

 To opt out of having Mute This Ad applied to image creatives served through Ad Manager:

 - Deselect the Enable Mute this Ad checkbox.

 Mute This Ad reporting is available through Query Tool under the historical report.
 Publishers can report on:

 - Total mute eligible impressions: The number of impressions that had the Mute This Ad overlay applied

 - Total muted impressions: The number of impressions where the user chose to mute the ad

-Reporting for Mute This Ad extends across Adwords, Bid Manager, and DFP.
+Reporting for Mute This Ad extends across Adwords, Display & Video 360, and Ad Manager.